JoseAntonioRodriguez/pyBlueVia/README.rst

 ---------------------------------------------

-**pyBlueVia** is an MIT Licensed library, written in Python, for making easier the usage of `BlueVia <http://bluevia.com>`_ API.
+**pyBlueVia** is an Apache2 Licensed library, written in Python, for making easier the usage of `BlueVia <http://bluevia.com>`_ API.

 **pyBlueVia** implements an ``Api`` class which wraps the BlueVia API,